// we did the transformation on ourselves first

 International expansion

 Sri Lanka, Australia, Oman offices.
-USAID CATALYZE program.
-40 people delivering software across 5 countries.
+USAID CATALYZE.
+40 people across 5 countries.

 2020